hyperledger-solang/solang/docs/running.rst

 The Solang compiler is run on the command line.
-The solidity source file names are provided as command line arguments; the output is an optimized wasm or bpf file which is ready for deployment on a chain, and an abi file.
+The solidity source file names are provided as command line arguments; the output is an optimized wasm or bpf file which is ready for deployment on a chain, and an metadata file (also known as the abi).

 The following targets are supported right now:
 `Solana <https://www.solana.com/>`_,